vitalif/vitastor/docs/config/pool.en.md

 all available secondary OSDs.
 This mode is mainly useful for tests, but, probably, not really required in production setups.

+[PG locks](osd.en.md#enable_pg_locks) are required for local reads to function.
+However, PG locks are enabled automatically by default for pools with enabled local reads, so you don't have to enable them explicitly.

 ## max_osd_combinations

 - Type: integer